Fullspeed-Family/fullspeed-resources/content/basics/what-is-fullspeed.md

 That said, there is one popular style that a big part of the community loves to drive.
 It is the ultimate style of speed, wicked transitions and rollercoasters elements.
 This is Fullspeed and the style we will teach you about in this guide.

+{{% notice style="blue" %}}
-> TrackMania provides an immense depth to the game.
+TrackMania provides an immense depth to the game.
 This depth provides so many different details, so many tricks, so many lines and track features that people started categorizing them into styles.
 Each style usually feature certain track features and gameplay tricks.
 Fullspeed is one of those styles that features speed, wicked transitions and rollercoaster elements.
+{{% /notice %}}

 ## What is Fullspeed?
 So what separates Fullspeed from the other styles?
 Well as I said earlier, the most prominent feature of Fullspeed is speed.
 Fullspeed tracks tends to feature speeds well above 400.
 Most Fullspeed tracks lie between the 500-800 speed range.